Arrival Procedures for Students or Exchange Visitors

 Secondary Inspection Requirements

-If the inspector cannot automatically verify your information or you do not have all of the required documentation, you may be escorted to an interview area know as “secondary inspection.”
+If the inspector cannot automatically verify your information or you do not have all of the required documentation, you may be escorted to an interview area known as “secondary inspection.”
 Secondary inspection allows inspectors to conduct additional research in order to verify information.
 Verifications are done apart from the primary inspection lines so that an individual case will not cause delays for other arriving passengers.

 It is recommended that you have readily available the name and phone number of the foreign student advisor at your school or the person responsible for your J-1 Exchange Visitor Program in case your admission/participation needs to be verified.
 In the event you arrive during non-business hours (evenings, weekends, holidays), you should have a phone number where this individual can be reached during non-business hours.